 Customer segmentation is the process of grouping and managing those people together.
-Be it tagging, flagging or managing data, customer segmentation makes the potentially complex process of targeted marketing much easier.
+Be it tagging, flagging or managing data, customer segmentation makes the complicated process of targeted marketing much easier.

-Targeted marketing and marketing automation are proven ways to improve your marketing results, but targeted marketing simply can’t happen if your data is a mess.
+Targeted marketing and marketing automation are proven ways to improve your marketing results.
+But targeted marketing simply can’t happen if your data is a mess.
 Your data needs to be managed, and that’s why you need customer segmentation.

 Finding the targets within your big data

-When you apply a targeted marketing strategy, then you are targeting your marketing message at a specific type of person.
+A targeted marketing strategy means you want to send your marketing message at a specific type of person.
 But they don’t just appear by magic.
 You need a process of customer segmentation in place to identify each target.

 Once you have access to this treasure chest of information, you open a new world of valuable information.